-AIP must establish a new APH database for the completely grafted acreage using four "F" yield descriptors.
-The applicable "F" yield descriptor is determined by identifying the applicable T-Yield in the actuarial documents for the LEAF YEAR and SET OUT YEAR of the initial planting.
-The applicable T-Yield is then multiplied by the applicable percentage in the following chart for the appropriate acreage density and year(s) after the acreage was grafted:
+AIP must establish a new APH database for the completely grafted acreage using three or less "F" yield descriptors and at least one actual yield.
+The actual yield is required to ensure that production minimums, according to the policy provisions, have been met following grafting.
+The "F" yield descriptor is determined by using the applicable T-Yield multiplied by the percentage in the following chart for the appropriate acreage density and year(s) after the acreage was grafted: